Replace network topology with curvature based graph

 Replace the current network topology with a Curvature based visualization

-Add ‘drag and drop’ to create instances/networks/
+Add ‘drag and drop’ to create instances/

 Add real time updates (launching of vms, etc.) without requiring page refresh (dependent on AngularJS)